annumberhocker/logging_utility/README.md

 **POST /log/{filename}**

-Write to the log file `filename` located in `/tmp/log_service_files` subdirectory.
+Append to the log file `filename` located in `/tmp/log_service_files` subdirectory.
 The data will be appended in `csv` format to the file if it exists, so add the `.csv` extension to the filename.

 **Request body**:
 ```